aedanmc/travelo-hey/documentation/instructions/USERDOC.md

 # Travelo-Hey!
 User Guide

-Many blogs exist that discuss single perspective information related to destination activities.
-So, queer travelers have to spend a lot of time researching safe things to do for travel planning.
-Also, big competitors like TripAdvisor are too broad and the main focus is quality, not safety.
-Take for example a trip to Dubai, currently the United Arab Emirates has laws against homosexual activity thus does not represent a safe place for queer travelers.

-We recognize the need for a solution where users can receive a good insight into businesses and LGBTQ+ hot spots that will make them feel comfortable and welcomed.

 Welcome to Travelo-Hey!!
 Our solution consists of a web application that allows users to search for and review different locations around the world.

 Our primary goals for this web app are to help LGBTQ+ travelers do the following things:
 - Find safe places to visit while traveling, and
 - Get an overall sense of how safe it is to travel in a given country given differing countries' level of openness towards LGBTQ+ people.

-The information stored within our databases include user data, business data, and the reviews and ratings.
-The reviews and ratings will store the text and rating.

-This is a really important topic to bring equity into technology.
-Travelo-Hey! is a unique tool that will revolutionize the way the queer community travels.
+We support these goals by giving users an equality rating for each location we include in our app that we generate based on several metrics relating to how open a location (business, country, etc) is to LGBTQ+ individuals, especially those who are from abroad.

 # Installation and Running Travelo-Hey!